aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/barcodes-using-swisspost-parcel-symbology/_index.md

 {{% /alert %}}
 ## **SwissPost Parcel Symbology**
-Generation and recognition modules auto-detect which type used, so users don’t need to set this type and there is no property for that.
+Generation and recognition modules auto-detect which type is used, so users do not need to set this type and there is no property for that.

 1. Additional Service: Four digits with defined allowed values: 0327, 0322, 0340, 0341, 0610, 1007 and 2512.
 1. Domestic Mail: 18 digits long.
 It must start with 98.